My Rules for Retirement

 When the game is over it all goes back in the box.

-It’s our jobs to be steward of what we get while here — time, resources, etc.
+It’s our job to be a steward of what we have while here — time, resources, etc.

 With that said, this doesn’t mean that I don’t save.

 I’m not necessarily a fan of the FIRE movement, but if I have the disposable income, I definitely save for the future.